dask/dask/docs/source/support.rst

 Conversation happens in the following places:

+#.  **Usage questions, requests for help, and general discussions** happen in the
+    `Dask Discourse forum`_.
+If your discussion topic is not a bug report or a feature request, this is the best place to start.
+It's also a good place to show off cool things you have built using Dask and to get to know other community members.
-1.  **Usage questions** are directed to `Stack Overflow with the #dask tag`_.
+#.  **Usage questions** may also be directed to `Stack Overflow with the #dask tag`_,
-    Dask developers monitor this tag and get e-mails whenever a question is asked
+    which is monitored by Dask developers.
+However, the scope of what is considered a good Stack Overflow question can be narrow, so the Dask Discourse forum may be a better place to start.
-2.  **Bug reports and feature requests** are managed on the `GitHub issue tracker`_
+#.  **Bug reports and feature requests** are managed on the `GitHub issue
+    tracker`_
-3.  **Chat** occurs on `gitter.im/dask/dask <https://gitter.im/dask/dask>`_
+#.  **Real-time chat** occurs on
-    for general conversation and `gitter.im/dask/dev
-    <https://gitter.im/dask/dev>`_ for developer conversation.
-Note that
-    because gitter chat is not searchable by future users we discourage usage questions and bug reports on gitter and instead ask people to use Stack Overflow or GitHub.
-You can also find the community chatting in `https://dask.slack.com/ <https://join.slack.com/t/dask/shared_invite/zt-mfmh7quc-nIrXL6ocgiUH2haLYA914g>`_.
+    `https://dask.slack.com/ <https://join.slack.com/t/dask/shared_invite/zt-mfmh7quc-nIrXL6ocgiUH2haLYA914g>`_.
+    Note that Slack chat not easily searchable and indexed by search engines, so detailed discussion topics around bug reports or usage should go to GitHub issues or the Dask Discourse forum, respectively.
-4.  **Monthly developer meeting** happens the first Thursday of the month at 10:00 US Central Time in `this video meeting <https://us06web.zoom.us/j/87619866741?pwd=S2RxMlRKcnVvakt4NHZoS1cwOGZoZz09>`_.
+#.  **Monthly developer meeting** happens the first Thursday of the month at
+    10:00 US Central Time in `this video meeting <https://us06web.zoom.us/j/87619866741?pwd=S2RxMlRKcnVvakt4NHZoS1cwOGZoZz09>`_.
     Meeting notes are available in
     `this Google doc <https://docs.google.com/document/d/1UqNAP87a56ERH_xkQsS5Q_0PKYybd5Lj2WANy_hRzI0/edit>`_.